damilab/CaddieSet/README.md

 # CaddieSet

 Official dataset of the paper CaddieSet: A Human-Joint Feature Dataset for Golf Swing Analysis.
-Paper: http link
+Paper: https://openaccess.thecvf.com/content/CVPR2025W/CVSPORTS/html/Jung_CaddieSet_A_Golf_Swing_Dataset_with_Human_Joint_Features_and_CVPRW_2025_paper.html
 This dataset contains golf swing analysis data, including various golf ball flight information, and swing-related features during the swings.
 The data is intended for research and analysis in the field of sports science, particularly focused on golf swing mechanics.

 ## Dataset Description